Royal Institution Mathematics Masterclasses

 Since it started in 2000, the Partnership Grants Scheme has awarded over £1.3m to over 800 schools and colleges, igniting enthusiasm for STEM in thousands of young people across the UK.

-The Trust has for the first time in 2019 supported three schools under this scheme who are running maths focussed projects as follows:
+The Charitable Fund has supported three schools under this scheme which are running maths focussed projects.